awsdocs/aws-config-developer-guide/doc_source/query-using-sql-editor-cli.md

 # Query Using the SQL Query Editor \(AWS CLI\)<a name="query-using-sql-editor-cli"></a>

-To install the AWS Command Line Interface \(AWS CLI\) on your local computer, see [Installing the AWS AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS CLI User Guide*\.
+To install the AWS Command Line Interface \(AWS CLI\) on your local computer, see [Installing the AWSAWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS CLI User Guide*\.

 ## Query Resource Configuration Data<a name="query-resource-configuration-data"></a>